UWPCE-PythonCert/IntroPython-2017/_sources/modules/Packaging.rst.txt

 **Alternative:**

 You can have a script that automatically updates the version number in whatever places it needs to.
 For instance:

 https://pypi.python.org/pypi/bumpversion

+Though I think it's better to have the version set in the code itself.

 Semantic Versioning